python-discord/site/pydis_site/apps/content/resources/guides/python-guides/subclassing_context.md

 async def massban(ctx, members : commands.Greedy[discord.Member]):

     request_confirm = await ctx.prompt(f'Are you sure you want to ban {len(members)}?')
-    if request_confirm is False:
+    if request_confirm:
-        #the user cancelled so we can return
+        # The user confirmed so we can continue with the command

-    elife request_confirm is True:
+    else:
-        #the user confirmed so we can continue with the command
+        # The user cancelled so we can return
 ```